Linkshegelianer/java-algorithms-collections/README.md

 # Java algorithms and collections

-This repo contains a custom collection of data for technical interview for junior java developer role.
+Custom collection of data for technical interview for junior java developer role.

 ## Algorithms
 * **Searches**